Laravel-Backpack/docs/4.1/crud-fields.md

 For more information about the optional attributes that fields use when they interact with related entries - [look here](#optional-entity-model-and-attribute-for-fields-containing-relate).

 Of course, you also need to create a controller and routes for the data_source above.
+You can use [FetchOperation](https://backpackforlaravel.com/docs/4.1/crud-operation-fetch) or setup your custom API.
 Here's an example:

 ```php
 Route::get('/api/category', 'Api\CategoryController@index');